Vincent-Maladiere/Vincent-Maladiere.github.io/_pages/resources.md

 {% include base_path %}

-This collection features cool resources from Statistics to Reinforcement Learning and from tutorials to books.<br>
+This collection features cool resources that I have enjoyed, from Statistics to Reinforcement Learning and from tutorials to books.<br>
-The marker ✅ spots my readings and the number of time I've read them.
 Feel free to suggest new materials :)
 <br><br>

 # Tutorials